raritycatchme/hvacdoctor/readme.md

 HVAC Doctor is a program that will take reports from your ecobee thermostat (downloaded through your account at ecobee.com) and assess what could be happening with it (as we would)

-Right now these docs are mainly a to do list
+Right now these docs are mainly a to do list - the functionality is very much in progress. (as of Feb 7 2019)

 <ol>
   <h6>1.
 Function calculations (how do we determine what is what in reports?) </h6>